Ironman Curling Rules

 Ironman Curling rules follow the same rules of curling with some exceptions given the outdoor conditions and this is a charity event.

 We will outline the basics and the exceptions.
-The goals are for everyone to be active in the winter, enjoy the sport of curling and sportsmanship.
-Half the field makes the playoffs on Sunday and in some cases teams would prefer not to play on Sunday.
-We like to say that if both teams agree then it’s a go just make sure to ask before you start throwing rocks.
+The goals are for everyone to be active in the winter, enjoy the activity of curling.
 If you do have any questions, please email us or speak with a volunteer on the ice level.

 - There is no age limit for curling.
 We suggest the curler be able to throw or stick throw 42lbs of granite (give or take) as we do use regulation curling rocks

 - Ironman curling ice is regulation size at 150 feet, or 126 feet from hack to the T-line (on the button)

-- Each game is 6 ends (or 60 minutes to start the final end, whichever comes first.
-We prefer to see teams play out 6 ends.
+- Each game is 6 ends (or 60 minutes to start the final end, whichever comes first).
 The colder it is the faster the game is played, funny how that works

-- Rocks can leave the sheet you are playing on but must come to rest “fully in play” which means between the side board lines and fully over the far hog line but not fully past the backline of the house you are throwing to.
-We do not use side boards between each sheet of ice so please be on the look out for rocks from any direction.
+- Rocks can leave the sheet you are playing on but must come to rest “fully in play” which means between (and not touching) the side board lines and fully over the far hog line but not fully past the backline of the house you are throwing to.
+We do not use side boards between each sheet of ice so please be on the look out for rocks coming from any direction.
 It takes a few ends to understand how the sheet works for both teams.
 Its always a great moment when someone figures it out.

 - Free guard zone is in effect (Click here for a Free Guard Zone explanation and some basic rules of curling.)